April Meeting Notice

 Larry Koziel K8MU will give a presentation prepared by Graham Shirville G3VZV and David Johnson G4DPZ on the FUNcube-1 satellite.
 The program is particularly timely because the satellite is presently at the launch site in Russia awaiting a scheduled launch on November 21, 2013.

-November is ARRL Sweepstakes month.
-The oldest domestic radio contest dating back to 1930 makes its 2013 appearance for CW at 5 PM local time Saturday November 2 for a period of 30 hours until 0300Z (10 PM EST) Sunday.
+2014 Sweeps Reminder November is ARRL Sweepstakes month.
+The oldest domestic radio contest dating back to 1930 makes its 2014 appearance for CW at 2100Z (5 PM EDT) Saturday November 1 for a period of 30 hours until 0300Z (10 PM EST) Sunday.
 Be careful of the finish time since daylight savings time ends during the middle of the contest!

 The ARRL offers a pin to any station that makes 100 or more contacts in either of the Sweepstakes weekends, and a mug to those that work a “clean sweep” of all 83 ARRL sections.
 The club covers the cost of the pins and mugs for its members, so get on the air and have some fun this month.
 Rules and lots more information is available from the ARRL website.

 From the ARRL website on the history of Sweepstakes: